August 12, 2021

 Today’s Technology Offers an Alternative

-Digital simulation and analysis are so fast that designs can be evaluated in seconds or less.
-Algorithms can automatically adjust the geometry of a part between simulations, with no manual refinement required.
-Using artificial intelligence techniques, these new generative design systems can explore a much larger universe of possible solutions, comparing the results of thousands of simulations to close in on a design that delivers the most favorable attributes.
+Digital simulation and analysis operate so rapidly that designs can be evaluated in seconds.
+Algorithms automatically adjust part geometry between simulations, eliminating the need for manual refinements.
+Leveraging artificial intelligence, advanced generative design systems can explore an expansive range of potential solutions, running thousands of simulations to pinpoint a design with the most desirable characteristics.

 generative design algorithms

-Across industries ranging from automotive to aerospace to sporting goods, generative algorithms have reduced part cost by 6 to 20 percent, part weight by 10 to 50 percent, and development time by 30 to 50 percent.
-(Exhibit) A power-tool manufacturer, for example, reduced a die-cast support bracket’s part weight by 26 percent and its cost by 8 percent without affecting the interface between the part and the larger assembly.
-For a significant, die-forged component, generative optimization yielded a weight reduction of around 40 percent—subtracting a whole kilo from the finished product.
+In automotive, aerospace, and sporting goods industries, generative algorithms have achieved impressive reductions—cutting part costs by 6 to 20 percent, part weights by 10 to 50 percent, and development times by 30 to 50 percent.
+For instance, a power-tool manufacturer used these algorithms to reduce a die-cast support bracket’s weight by 26 percent and its cost by 8 percent, all while maintaining compatibility with the larger assembly.
+In another example, generative optimization helped cut the weight of a major die-forged component by about 40 percent, removing a full kilogram from the final product.

 Exhibit: Generative design algorithms can save time, effort, material, cost, and weight.